 In Ancient Greek, gladiolus was called “xiphium”, from the Greek word “xiphos”, which also means sword.

-Because of its shape, Gladiolus symbolizes strength, strong character, honor and moral integrity.
+Gladiolus symbolizes strength, strong character, honor and moral integrity.

-It also stands for remembrance and faithfulness.
+It also stands for remembrance, sadness, faithfulness and death.

-Interesting facts about Gladiolus:
+Interesting facts about Gladiolus

-In history, gladiolus have been used for medicinal purposes to draw out splinters and thorns or to treat colic.
+The plant has been used for medicinal purposes to draw out splinters and thorns or to treat colic.